bhaskarsingh962/java-notes/01_basicLanguage/12_string.md

-String is a class injava
+String is a class in java

 String name = "bhaskar";

-data-tyope refrence = objec
+data-tyope refrence = object;

 ## 1. What is a String in Java?
 In Java, a String is a sequence of characters, like "hello", "bhaskar".